timescale/docs.timescale.com-content/api.md

 ## hypertable_index_size()  [](hypertable_index_size)

-Get size of an index on a hypertable.
+Get the disk space used by an index on a hypertable, including the disk space needed to provide the index on all chunks.
 The size is reported in bytes.

 #### Required Arguments [](hypertable_index_size-required-arguments)